Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Detector, Software and Samples

-In this paper, the sleptons are pair produced from electron-positron collisions, and each slepton decays into a lepton and a \ninoone with a 100\% branching ratio.
-To simplify the analysis, no other sparticles are considered in the production or decay.
-The mixing matrix for the scalar taus (muons) are antidiagonal such that no mixed production modes are expected.
-The signal samples of direct stau (smuon) production are parametrized as function of the \stau\ (\smu) and LSP masses, where the \stau\ (\smu) mass limitation is bounded between LEP limit~\cite{LEPslepton,Heister:2001nk,Heister:2003zk,Abdallah:2003xe,Achard:2003ge,Abbiendi:2003ji} and CEPC beam energy, varied in the range of 80 - 179 GeV.
-In this study, the superpartner of the left-handed lepton and right-handed lepton are considered to be mass degenerate.
-Reference points with \stau ( \smu\ ) masses of 160 (170) GeV and \ninoone mass of 50, 110, 150 (30, 120, 160) GeV are used in this paper to illustrate the analysis features.
-The theoretical slepton pair production cross sections at CEPC@360 GeV are calculated by MadGraph~\cite{Alwall:2014julJHEP} at leading order (LO) which only determined by the slepton masses and to be 42.22 (22.34) fb for \stau (\smu) with mass of 160 (170) GeV.
+In this study, sleptons are pair-produced in electron-posit- ron collisions, with each slepton decaying into a lepton and the lightest neutralino ($\tilde\chi^0_1$) with a 100\% branching ratio.
+For simplifying the analysis, other supersymmetric particles are excluded from the production or decay chains.
+The mixing matrices for the scalar tau and muon sectors are considered antidiagonal, precluding mixed production modes.
+Signal samples for direct stau (smuon) production are parametrized as functions of the masses of $\tilde{\tau}$ ($\tilde{\mu}$) and LSP.
+The $\tilde{\tau}$ ($\tilde{\mu}$) mass range is constrained between the LEP limits~\cite{LEPslepton,Heister:2001nk,Heister:2003zk,Abdallah:2003xe,Achard:2003ge,Abbiendi:2003ji} and CEPC beam energy, spanning 80--179\,GeV.
+Here, left- and right-handed slepton superpartners are assumed to be mass-degenerate.
+Reference points with $\tilde{\tau}$ ($\tilde{\mu}$) masses of 160 (170)\,GeV and $\tilde\chi^0_1$ masses of 50, 110 and 150 (30, 120 and 160)\,GeV are used to illustrate key analysis features.
+Theoretical cross sections for slepton pair production at CEPC- 360GeV are calculated at leading order (LO) using \texttt{MadGraph} ~\cite{Alwall:2014julJHEP}, yielding 42.22\,fb for $\tilde{\tau}$ (160\,GeV) and 22.34\,fb for $\tilde{\mu}$ (170\,GeV).

-In this study, $t\bar{t}$ full-decay and none-$t\bar{t}$ SM processes with two leptons (electrons, muons or taus) and large recoil mass are taken into account.
-The background processes includes $t\bar{t}$ processes, two fermions processes, four fermions processes and Higgs processes.
-The Higgs processes only considered are $\nu\nu H, H\to$ anything.
-The two fermions processes are $\mu\mu$ and $\tau\tau$ processes, and the four fermions processes are included of ZZ, WW, single Z, single W and Z or W mixing processes.
-The samples are normalized to the integrated luminosity of 1.0 ab$^{-1}$.
-The cross sections of the considered background processes are shown in Table \ref{tab:xsec}.